primeqa/primeqa/primeqa/mrc/README.md

     }
 ]
 ```

+Additional inference examples can be found in the python [notebook](../../notebooks/mrc/mrc_usage_predict_mode.ipynb).

 ## Train and Evaluate
 If you want to perform a fully functional train and inference procedure for the MRC components, then the primary script to use is [run_mrc.py](./run_mrc.py).
 This runs a transformer-based MRC pipeline.